redtexts/texts/gcf_1952_perspective.md

 ### Rosa Luxemburg's theory of accumulation

-As with the preceding theories we will only give a very incomplete summary of Rosa's thesis [(2)][notes].
+As with the preceding theories we will only give a very incomplete summary of Rosa's thesis^[This summary has been done by Lucien Laurat (_L'Accumulation du Capital d'après Rosa Luxembourg_, Paris 1930).
+See also J. Buret _Le Marxisme et les Crises_, Paris 1933; Léon Sarbre _La Théorie Marxiste des Crises_, 1934 - and that's the whole French language bibliography on the subject.].
 As is known, Rosa Luxemburg concluded, after profound study of the Marxist schemas of reproduction, that the capitalists could not realize all their surplus value on their own market.
 In order to continue accumulating, the capitalists were compelled to sell a part of their commodities in the extra-capitalist milieux: producers owning their own means of production (artisans, peasants, colonies or semi-colonies).
 It was the existence of these extra-capitalist milieux which determined the rhythm of capitalist accumulation.
 This extra-capitalist milieux was shrinking and capitalism was plunging into crisis.
 The different sectors of world capitalism were fighting each other over the exploitation of these extra-capitalist regions.

 The disappearance of extra-capitalist markets was thus leading to a permanent crisis of capitalism.
 Rosa Luxemburg also showed that this crisis was opening up well before this disappearance had become absolute.
 In order to compensate for the disappearance of these markets, capitalism was developing a parasitic form of production, by its very nature unproductive: the production of the means of destruction.
 The decadent character of capitalism was confirmed by the fact that it was becoming incapable of maintaining the production of social values (objects of consumption).
 War became capitalism's way of life: wars between states or coalitions of states in which each one tries to survive by pillaging or subjugating its victims.
 Whereas in previous periods war led to the expansion of production in one or other of the protagonists, it now led, in varying degrees, to the ruin of both.
 This ruin was expressed both by the fall in the living standards of the population and by the increasingly unproductive character (in terms of value) of production.